-“Making Bedlam, Making Mayhem Method: Toward a Trauma-Informed Mad Feminist Literary Theory and Praxis.”
-Humanities, Forthcoming, 2023.
+“Making Bedlam: Toward a Trauma-Informed Mad Feminist Literary Theory and Praxis.”
+Humanities 12(2), 24, Special Issue: “Trauma, Ethics, and Illness in Contemporary Literature and Culture,” March, 2023.

 Madwomen in Social Justice Literatures, Movements, and Art.
 Co-edited with Nicole Crevar.
 Vernon Press.
 2022.
 Print.